dapperfu/inkscape_ExtensionDevTools/README.md

 # inkscape ExtensionDevTools

-A short script developed for the development of Inkscape Extensions.
+A short script developed for the development/debugging of Inkscape Extensions.

 Usage: